disposedtrolley/k8s-elk/README.md

    1. `kubectl create -f elasticsearch-statefulset.yml`
 4. Create the Kibana service and deployment
    1. `kubectl create -f kibana.yml`
+5. Roll out fluentd to all pods running on the cluster
+   1. `kubectl create -f fluentd.yml`

+For convenience, use the `Makefile`:

+* `make deploy` - executes the steps above.

 Wait a few minutes, and then...